oracle/cloudtestdrive/ATP/extending-apex-with-ADB/create-atp-apex/create-atp-apex.md

 This completes the lab setup.
 At this point, you know how to create an APEX Workspace and you are ready to start building amazing apps, fast.

 ## Acknowledgements
-* **Author** - Juan Cabrera Eisman, Senior Technology Solution Engineer, Oracle Digital
+* **Author** - Juan Cabrera Eisman, Senior Technology Solution Engineer, Oracle Digital, Melanie Ashworth-March, Principal Sales Consultant, EMEA Oracle Solution Center
 * **Last Updated By/Date** - Tom McGinn, Database Innovations Architect, Database Product Management, July 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.